Real Life Homesteading – A Day in the Life – the Answer to “And what did YOU do today?”

 Some of my friends think I sit at my computer on Facebook all day.
 Others think I just sit in the garden playing with my lambs and kids and enjoying life.
 And still, others suggest that it must be a lot of work.
 The truth, as always, lies somewhere in between these extremes.
 Today I joined up with a few super awesome homestead bloggers, to reveal what really goes on day in and day out on the homestead.

 A Typical Morning at Joybilee Farm

-By 7am the rest of the house is awake and coffee is brewing in a stainless steel stove top percalator.
+By 7 am the rest of the house is awake and coffee is brewing in a stainless steel stovetop percolator.
 I add to my mental to-do list with blurry eyes.
 I don’t bother to write it down because I always forget where I put the list.
-As each one comes in the kitchen to get a cup of coffee, I check to see what their plans are for the day.
+As each one comes into the kitchen to get a cup of coffee, I check to see what their plans are for the day.

 At 7:30 the farm fresh eggs are frying and breakfast is cooked in less than 5 minutes.
 Mr. Joybilee took charge of the eggs and coffee today so that I could get a head start on my week and then let him have the internet cable.
 We are on satellite internet via a wire cable.
 No wifi and no cell service here.
 It necessitates being kind and taking turns — sort of like when people lived in a house with one bathroom.
 (We used to.)

 I leave the dishes beside the sink to wash later.

 At 8 o’clock Mr. Joybilee takes the milk pails out to the barn and milks 3 of the Saanen goats.
 Sarah takes the baby bottles of raw goat’s milk to the 2 orphaned goat kids.
 I sterilize a pail and get ready for the incoming milk.